stacks-network/docs/src/pages/stacks-blockchain/transactions.md

 ## Introduction

 Transactions are the fundamental unit of execution in the Stacks blockchain.
-Each transaction is originated from a standard account, and is retained in the Stacks blockchain history for eternity.
+Each transaction is originated from a [Stacks 2.0 account](/stacks-blockchain/accounts), and is retained in the Stacks blockchain history for eternity.
 This guide helps you understand Stacks 2.0 transactions.

 If you want to jump right in and broadcast your first transaction, try this tutorial: